Fire Risk Assessment in Croydon

 There is no fixed statutory interval, but the FSO requires you to review the assessment 'regularly' and whenever there has been a significant change.
 In practice, most fire safety professionals recommend annual reviews for higher-risk buildings such as HMOs and residential blocks, and reviews every two to three years for lower-risk commercial premises.
 Any building works, change of use, or fire incident should trigger an immediate review.

-What types of properties in Croydon typically need a fire risk assessment?+
+Which parts of Croydon most often need a fire risk assessment?+

 Get Your Fire Risk Assessment Quote